juliansoh/LogAnalyticsSecurityAuditQueries/README.md

 | where EventID==528 or EventID==540 or EventID==4624
 | project TimeGenerated, Activity, Computer, IpAddress, AuthenticationPackageName, LogonProcessName, LogonTypeName, TargetAccount

-## Future work and interesting references
+## Future work and references

 <a href="https://docs.microsoft.com/en-us/azure/azure-monitor/platform/powerbi">Importing Log Analytics data into PowerBI</a>

 <a href="https://blog.darrenjrobinson.com/azure-ad-log-analytics-kql-queries-via-api-with-powershell/">Using Log Analytics API and exporting to CSV</a>

+<a href="https://dev.loganalytics.io/documentation/Tools/PowerShell-Cmdlets">Azure Log Analytics Develoeprs' Guide</a>

 ## Screenshot of query displaying Logon/Logoff events from monitored VMs